henrymj/ContentIndependentLoad/README.md

-# Repo for 2 experiments analysing the generalizability of the visual WM load 1.
+# Repo for Jones, Thyer, Suplica & Awh, 2024 - Cortically disparate visual features evoke content-independent load signals during storage in working memory

 Experiment 1 compares colors and orientations.
 Experiment 2 compares colors and motion coherences.

-Also see the associated OSF, which contains this repo + the data.
+The [Github](https://github.com/henrymj/ContentIndependentLoad) contains the code.
+The [OSF](https://osf.io/q8fya/) contains the code + data.

 ### Breakdown of the repo:
  - `ExperimentN/` contains the code to run the task in Psychopy (`experiment/`), preprocess the data (`preprocessing/`), and run the analyses related to Experiment N (`analyss/`).
 Each analysis directory contains another README walking through the specific scripts.